jamesvdinh/deepast/scrollprize.org/docs/09_faq.md

 ### Why did you decide to start this project?

 Nat read [24 Hours in Ancient Rome](https://www.amazon.com/24-Hours-Ancient-Rome-People-ebook/dp/B0758BFFFX) during the 2020 COVID lockdown.
 He fell into an internet rabbit hole that ended up with him reaching out to Dr. Seales two years later to see how he could help speed up the reading of the Herculaneum Papyri.
-They came up with the idea of the Vesuvius Challenge.
+They came up with the idea of Vesuvius Challenge.
 Daniel was intrigued by this idea and decided to co-sponsor it with Nat.

 ### I have a lot of money!
 Can I help sponsor this?